dankoc/Rdbn/README.md

 ----------
 In a UNIX based OS with R and dev tools installed, one can simply type:

-  R CMD install Rdbn/
+  'R CMD install Rdbn/'

 R should take care of the rest.
 Note that on OS X developer tools must be installed in order to have a C compiler.
 Windows is not supported at present.
 This package is intended for eventual submission to CRAN, and Windows support will most likely be added at that time.

 Using the package
 -----------------
-See the examples in the Rdbn/test_functions/ folder for insight on how to interact with the package in R.  Vignette and reference manual coming soon!
+See the examples in the 'Rdbn/test_functions/' folder for insight on how to interact with the package in R.  Vignette and reference manual coming soon!

 Useful References